Funded education and training programs

 Work in aged care

-This qualification prepares you for roles as a Personal Care Attendant, Community Care Worker, In-home Respite Giver, Care Assistant/Worker, Home Care Worker or Aged Care Support worker.
+This qualification prepares you for roles as a Personal Care Attendant, Disability Carer, Community Care Worker, In-home Respite Giver, Care Assistant/Worker, Home Care Worker or Aged Care Support worker.
+This program is delivered twice a year, contact YCC for the next start date.

 Work with people with special needs